kissay/Obsidian-dictionary-popup/README.md

-# Find definitions of words in Obsidian Plugin
+# Look Up Word Definitions via Obsidian Plugin

 A lightweight plugin for Obsidian that provides **pure English-English definitions** for selected words with a simple double-click popup.
 No extra bloat, no Chinese translation, just clean dictionary references.